 According to this 2019 study, sponsored by the NIH and the Martinos Center for Biomedical Imaging, during the awake hours, our brains are very active.
 At an average weight of 6 pounds, the brain is the most bioactive organ in our bodies, utilizing over 10% of our total energy consumption!
 But, with all this activity, the brain builds up nasty free radicals and toxic proteins which “gum up the works”, stealing our brain power and adding to an increase in fatigue, irritability and risk of Alzheimer’s…..That is, unless we sleep.

 1. Sleep Hygiene– Sleep in complete dark.
 White noise or no noise.
-No TV.
+No TV (and it’s better not to have one in the bedroom).
 Avoid caffeine, too much alcohol and eating too late.
-Go to bed as early as possible.
+If possible, go to bed around the same time each night.
 Avoid drinking a lot of fluids within 2 hours of bedtime.
 Correct any nutrient imbalances, such as Magnesium and Calcium, prior to turning in.
 Try ‘night-time’ teas, such as chamomile or valerian.

-2. Natural, Bio-Identical Hormone Balance– Life struggles, aging and everyday stress can cause our hormones to go out of balance, interfering with our ability to get restful sleep.
-The rebalance of natural progesterone is most critical (synthetic versions are inflammatory) followed by Bio-Identical estrogen, melatonin and the stressor hormone, cortisol.
+2. Natural, Bio-Identical Hormone Balance– Life struggles, aging, and everyday stress can cause our hormones to go out of balance, interfering with our ability to get restful sleep.
+The rebalance of natural progesterone is most critical (synthetic versions are inflammatory), followed by Bio-Identical estrogen, melatonin, and cortisol (the stressor hormone).

-3. Neurotransmitter Balance– Gaba and Serotonin, the neurotransmitters of sleep, may be balanced by several natural means, avoiding the need for using sleep formulas containing potentially addictive drugs.
+3. Neurotransmitter Balance– Gaba and Serotonin (the neurotransmitters of sleep), may be balanced by several natural means, thus avoiding the need for using sleep formulas containing potentially addictive drugs.
 Natural balance of these neurotransmitters often requires the help of a professional trained in Integrative Medicine.